-That's why two years ago we launched our Cut The Wrap campaign to encourage greener Christmas wrapping choices, and we're doing it again to help spread the word and save the planet.
+That's why three years ago we launched our Cut The Wrap campaign to encourage greener Christmas wrapping paper choices, and we're doing it again to help spread the word and save the planet.

 How do I know if my wrapping paper is recyclable?

 There is a quick and easy test you can do to check if your paper is recyclable, widely known as The Scrunch Test.

 - Scrunch your wrapping paper into a tight ball

 - Wait for a few seconds.
 If the paper stays in a ball, it's recyclable.
 If the ball starts to open, it's not recyclable.

 Remove any sellotape, ribbon or plastic gift tags before placing in your Mixed Recycling bin!

 Christmas wrapping paper with glitter, foil, sticky tape and decorations such as ribbons and bows are unrecyclable.
 Glitter for example is made from tiny pieces of plastic bonded together with aluminium which cannot be separated for recycling, so it has to be disposed of in General Waste.

 Eco friendly wrapping paper